PandeyKaustubh/Logic_Building_Java/README.md

-# SummerTraining_Java
+# SummerTraining in Java
-Repository for all the solution related to Departmental Java Training (Core + Advance)
+Repository for all the solutions related to Departmental Java Training (Core + Advance)

             Java String – Level-1
 1. WAP to accept a String from User and Display it Back on Screen